dzvilius/synth-band-website/README.md

 ## UX

-The cinematic 80s inspired band website for the fans of synth-pop music, so they can listen to the latest tracks, view video clips, and check tour dates, buy tickets and sign up for updates.
+The 80s style inspired band website for the fans of synth-pop music, so they can listen to the audio tracks, watch video clips, check tour dates, buy tickets and sign up for the updates.

 To learn more about the needs of the band, please read the [Project Brief](ux/Project_Brief.md) document.